 You can apply your custom font to any text element, any parent element, or any HTML tag to affect all paragraphs or all H1s.

-Learn more: Intro to Web Typography
+Learn more: Advanced Web Typography